This is hardly even worth a blog post.

 Why Dehydrate Peppers at Home?

-I stock my freezer with so many things: u-pick berries, chicken stock, grassfed meat, crispy nuts, and yes, Farmer’s Market peppers.
+I stock my freezer with so many things: u-pick berries, chicken stock from bones, grassfed meat, crispy nuts, and yes, Farmer’s Market peppers.
 I’d never have enough room to store all that I wanted to preserve when organic, local peppers are 3/$1 instead of pesticide-laden peppers from Mexico for $2.99/lb. on sale in the middle of winter.
 (Peppers are on the Dirty Dozen list, you know.)

 I dried both sliced and diced peppers last year, although now that I’ve used them this winter I would only dry diced.
 It’s very easy to throw dried peppers into soups and chilis, but I wouldn’t want to use rehydrated sliced peppers in a stir-fry or for fajitas.
 Frozen sliced peppers are perfect for those uses!